iftialmin10/finance-app/design/ui/guest.md

 - `getSettings()` — Returns generated fake user/app settings
 - `updateSettings(data)` — Simulates settings update

-**Note:** Profile, Tag, and Currency management is handled entirely on the frontend using IndexedDB.
-No profile, tag, or currency API endpoints are needed.
+**Note:** In Guest Mode, profile, tag, and currency management is handled entirely on the frontend using IndexedDB.
+The authenticated experience uses Prisma/PostgreSQL as the source of truth.

 ### Guest Mode Implementation Details